 When a question of disqualification arises an analysis must be made of when a current or former relationship causes a reasonable questioning of a judge's impartiality.
 In State ex rel.
 Brown v.
 Dietrick, 191 W. Va.
 169, 444 S.E.2d 47 (1994), the Court considered whether the circuit court was correct in holding that a search warrant issued by a magistrate was void because the magistrate was married to the Chief of Police and one of his officers had obtained the warrant.
 The Court held that in any criminal matter where the magistrate's spouse was involved the magistrate would be disqualified from hearing that matter.
 The Court declined to extend a per se rule to other members of the police force.
-The fact that the magistrate who could be otherwise neutral and detached from issuing a warrant sought by another member of the police force.
+The fact that the magistrate's spouse was the chief of police of a small agency did not automatically disqualify the magistrate who could be otherwise neutral and detached from issuing a warrant sought by another member of the police force.